dng24/intl-iot/model/model_details.md

 Each path should be on a new line.

 Note: To obtain the sample files in `traffic/`, please follow the directions in the Download Datasets section in [Getting_Started.md](../Getting_Started.md#download-datasets).
-If you have your own pcap files, you do not need to obatain these files.
+If you have your own pcap files, you do not need to obtain these files.